Open-Systems-Pharmacology/docs/part-5/chart-component.md

 ##  Editing options of multiple curves

-In the “Curves and Axis Options” Tab of the Chart Editor a new context menu item has been added called “Edit options for selected”.
-It is only visible when the user has selected at least two rows.
+In the “Curves and Axis Settings” Tab of the Chart Editor a new context menu item has been added called “Edit options for selected”.
+It is only visible when the user has selected at least two rows in the curves table.

 ![Edit Multiple Curves Context Menu](../assets/images/part-5/EditMultipleCurvesContextMenu.png)

-Selecting this option opens a new dialog that lists the common option of the curves.
-Initially the values for the options are not set, and if the user lets any of the options to that initial state, that option will not be edited – meaning that the selected curves will retain for that option the value they had before opening the dialog.
+Selecting this option opens a new dialog listing the common options of the curves.
+Initially the values for the options are not set, and if the user leaves one of the options in this initial state, that option will not be edited – meaning that the selected curves will retain for that option the value they had before opening the dialog.

 ![Edit Options Dialog](../assets/images/part-5/EditOptionsDialog.png)